SQL-GATE/sqlgate-docs/docs/0212-use-er-design.md

 1. Connect to database.
 2. On the main menu bar, go to **File**>**New**>**ER Design**.
 Or, click [ER Design] on the New Toolbar.
 3. Select a schema.
 Then, select tables and drag them to canvas.
 Or, click [Add].
-4. On the Toolbar, click one from: 1:1 Nonidentifying Relationship, 1:n Nonidentifying Relationship, and n:m Nonidentifying Relationship.
+4. On the Toolbar, click one from: 1:1 Non-identifying Relationship, 1:n Non-identifying Relationship, and n:m Non-identifying Relationship.
 5. Click the original table and then the destination table.
 6. You will see a link created between the tables.
 7. Set a Relationship Key.